joecity/jekyll-now/_drafts/2015-01-28-product-owner-part-2.md

 Bob is in a position where he will naturally want to be pushing for more output from the team.
 He has a backlog of user stories, and he is eager to have as much value delivered to the business as possible.
 There is nothing wrong with a little bit of a push from the product owner - in fact it can contribute to a healthy tension.
 But too much, and it can become a morale destroying problem for the team.

 When put under pressure to deliver faster, the team will feel pressured to drop quality.
-Skip out some unit tests, or leave their code a bit nastier than they would like.
+Skip out some unit tests, or leave their code a bit dirtier than they would like.
 Teams will already feel the pressure to do this, they are awarded for delivery after all, so this is a sensitive issue.

 Perhaps the product owner maybe overly distracting the team even during the sprint, constantly asking for status updates or questioning the team as they work.
 They might even try to introduce new stories, or to stretch out stories that are already in progress a little.

 ### Symptoms

 This is an indicator that there is an unhealthy tension in the team; whether the tension is the chicken or the egg is beside the point; it exists now.
 The unhealthy tension exists between the product owner and the rest of the team.
-Rather than feeling like they are all in the same boat, and that they are all one team, it feels like the product owner is on one side, and the team on the other, with the team feeling under pressure and the product owner as a demanding boss.
+Rather than feeling like they are all in the same boat, and that they are all one team, it feels like the product owner is on one side, and the team on the other, with the team feeling under pressure and the product owner as a demanding project manager or boss.

-Maybe, the product owner *is* the boss of the team.
+Maybe, the product owner *is* the boss.
 Having a line manager as a product owner is not a great situation to be in; it is too easy for the product owner to start putting an unhealthy pressure on the team to bend to his or her will.
-When the team feel pressure, the first thing to go is always quality.
+When the team feel pressure, quality will drop.
 A drop in quality will lead to mounting technical debt that will bring exponential pain later on.

 ### Fix it!